 Depending on your work situation, your employer may be able to fire you for getting charged with a crime, and DWI is a crime.
 You need to fight your case to try to get the best possible disposition, so you don't have a criminal record.

-i was in a park doing nothing and a cop came up to me and started going through my bag where he found a small amount of weed in a grinder and a taser they didn't arrest me what should i expect for a sentencing or punishment and can i plea the 4th if i was sitting on a park bench in the middle of...
+i was in a park doing nothing and a cop came up to me and started going through my bag where he found a small amount of weed in a grinder and a taser they didn't arrest me what should i expect for a sentencing or punishment and can i plea the 4th if i was sitting on a park bench in the middle...
 Read more »

 You need to hire a lawyer to go over all of the facts of the case with you to determine if you might be able to suppress evidence if the search wasn't done properly.
 It is impossible for anyone to say in this forum, and you shouldn't post details here since this is open to the public.
-The possible...Read more »
+The...Read more »

 the report was not true and i did not want to press charges or anything and they still arrested him...how can i go about dropping the charges..do i have to show up at the court apperance to get the charges dropped?